What is a Professional MBA Program (PMBA)?

 While the GMAC identifies all part-time programs as professional MBAs, other business schools employ this term to name a specific type of program that they offer.

-Regardless of the way the designation is used, there are only two groups of PMBAs: part-time and executive MBA programs.
-Because more than half of all MBA candidates earn their degrees this way, some call part-time MBA programs “nearly synonymous with graduate management education itself.”
+Regardless of how the designation is used, there are only two groups of PMBAs: part-time and executive MBA programs.
+Because more than half of all MBA candidates earn their degrees this way, it can be said that part-time MBA programs, including programs with the words “flexible” and “online” in their titles, are synonymous with graduate management education in the United States.

 Part-Time MBA Programs